-Dancing my way through childhood at the Carol Ennis School of Dance, I later joined La Petite Ballet, which matured into the regional company Berks Ballet Theater.
+Dancing my way through childhood at the Carol Ennis School of Dance, I later joined La Petite Ballet, which matured into the regional company, Berks Ballet Theater.
 I aspired to be a professional ballerina and danced the fairytale role of the Sugar Plum Fairy at the age of 14, but I loved food way too much to pursue ballet as a career.
 (I still love food!)

-You can find my byline in publications like Metro NY, TravelMag, Olive Oil Times, Business Insider, Mabuhay Magazine, The Epoch Times, and others.
-I spend many hours of my day writing, editing, and running my own blog…..
+You can find my byline in publications like The Telegraph, IN New York Magazine, Metro NY, TravelMag, Olive Oil Times, Business Insider, Mabuhay Magazine, and others.
+If you want to see samples of my writing, head over to my clips page.

 Want to get in touch?
 Visit my contact page and message me.